2020 GEICO 500: Television

 Fox Sports covered their 20th race at the Talladega Superspeedway.
 Mike Joy and six-time Talladega winner – and all-time restrictor plate race wins record holder – Jeff Gordon covered the race from the Fox Sports studio in Charlotte.
 Jamie Little and Vince Welch handled the pit road duties.
 Larry McReynolds provided insight from the Fox Sports studio in Charlotte.

 Radio

-MRN had the radio call for the race which was also be simulcast on Sirius XM NASCAR Radio.
+MRN had the radio call for the race which was also simulcast on Sirius XM NASCAR Radio.
 Alex Hayden and Jeff Striegle called the race in the booth when the field raced through the tri-oval.
 Dave Moody called the race from the Sunoco spotters stand outside turn 2 when the field raced through turns 1 and 2.
 Mike Bagley called the race from a platform inside the backstretch when the field raced down the backstretch.
 Kurt Becker called the race from the Sunoco spotters stand outside turn 4 when the field races through turns 3 and 4.
 Winston Kelley and Steve Post worked pit road for the radio side.